python/devguide/internals/compiler.rst

 changed, the ranges in the ``magic_values`` array in :cpy-file:`PC/launcher.c` must also be updated.
 Changes to :cpy-file:`Lib/importlib/_bootstrap_external.py` will take effect only after running ``make regen-importlib``.
-Running this command before adding the new bytecode target to :cpy-file:`Python/ceval.c` will result in an error.
+Running this command before adding the new bytecode target to :cpy-file:`Python/bytecodes.c` (followed by ``make regen-cases``) will result in an error.
 You should only run ``make regen-importlib`` after the new bytecode target has been added.

 .. note:: On Windows, running the ``./build.bat`` script will automatically regenerate the required files without requiring additional arguments.

 Finally, you need to introduce the use of the new bytecode.
-Altering :cpy-file:`Python/compile.c` and :cpy-file:`Python/ceval.c` will be the primary places to change.
-You must add the case for a new opcode into the 'switch' statement in the ``stack_effect()`` function in :cpy-file:`Python/compile.c`.
+Altering :cpy-file:`Python/compile.c`, :cpy-file:`Python/bytecodes.c` will be the primary places to change.
+Optimizations in :cpy-file:`Python/flowgraph.c` may also need to be updated.
-If the new opcode has a jump target, you will need to update macros and 'switch' statements in :cpy-file:`Python/compile.c`.
-If it affects a control flow or the block stack, you may have to update the ``frame_setlineno()`` function in :cpy-file:`Objects/frameobject.c`.  :cpy-file:`Lib/dis.py` may need an update if the new opcode interprets its argument in a special way (like ``FORMAT_VALUE`` or ``MAKE_FUNCTION``).
+If the new opcode affects a control flow or the block stack, you may have to update the ``frame_setlineno()`` function in :cpy-file:`Objects/frameobject.c`.
+:cpy-file:`Lib/dis.py` may need an update if the new opcode interprets its argument in a special way (like ``FORMAT_VALUE`` or ``MAKE_FUNCTION``).

 If you make a change here that can affect the output of bytecode that is already in existence and you do not change the magic number constantly, make